 This is perhaps the most powerful myth lottery players tell themselves to rationalize buying a ticket.

 Reality: A lot of times nobody wins — that’s how the jackpot goes up.
 Your chances of winning the Powerball jackpot are currently about one in 175 million.
-You are more likely to become president of the U.S. (1 in 10 million), die a slow and painful death by vending machine (1 in 112 million) or get struck by lightening (1 in 1 million) than you are of winning Mega Millions, which has similar odds.
+You are more likely to become president of the U.S. (1 in 10 million), die a slow and painful death by a vending machine (1 in 112 million), or get struck by lightning (1 in 1 million) than you are of winning Mega Millions, which has similar odds.

 If all of this still fails to convince you, just remember: Winning the lottery is no guarantee to happiness.